| Size | Price | Stock | Qty |

 |

-A guanidine analog with specific affinity for tissues of the sympathetic nervous system and related tumors.
-The radiolabeled forms are used as antineoplastic agents and radioactive imaging agents.
-(Merck Index, 12th ed) MIBG serves as a neuron-blocking agent which has a strong affinity for, and retention in, the adrenal medulla and also inhibits ADP-ribosyltransferase.
+guanidine analogue with specific affinity for sympathetic nervous system tissues and related tumors.
+Its radiolabeled form can be used as an antitumor drug and a radioimaging agent.
+(Merck Index, 12th Edition) MIBG is a neuronal blocking agent with strong affinity and retention for the adrenal medulla, and also inhibits ADP-ribosyltransferase.

 |